pulumi/pulumi-component-provider-ts-boilerplate/sdk/python/README.md

 The provider plugin can be packaged into a tarball and hosted at a custom server URL to make it easier to distribute to users.

-Currently three tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-xyz-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-windows-amd64.tar.gz`) each containing the same set of files: the content of the `./bin` directory after running `make install_provider`, excluding the `node_modules` directory.
-The `node_modules` directory isn't necessary to be included in the tarballs because the `PulumiPlugin.yaml` file indicates to Pulumi that this is a `nodejs` plugin that needs its `npm` dependencies installed as part of installing the plugin.
+Currently, five tarball files are necessary for Linux, macOS, and Windows (`pulumi-resource-xyz-v0.0.1-linux-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-linux-arm64.tar.gz` `pulumi-resource-xyz-v0.0.1-darwin-amd64.tar.gz`, `pulumi-resource-xyz-v0.0.1-darwin-arm64.tar.gz`, `pulumi-resource-xyz-v0.0.1-windows-amd64.tar.gz`) each containing the same files: the platform-specific binary `pulumi-resource-xyz`, README and LICENSE.
+The fill set of binaries can be automatically generated using the command `make dist`.

-TODO add make target to generate tarballs and explain custom server hosting in more detail.
+TODO explain custom server hosting in more detail.

+## Configuring CI and releases

+1. Follow the instructions laid out in the [deployment templates](./deployment-templates/README-DEPLOYMENT.md).

 ## Example component